semanticClimate/internship_sC/README.md

 ## DAILY REPORT

+**May 9, 2025**
+- Understood the working of Test-Driven Development in Python.

 **May 15, 2025**
 - Learned the overall structure of IPCC reports and reviewed the HTML file organization in our repo.
 - Cloned and navigated the `amilib` GitHub repository to get acquainted with its codebase.